Atlas975/Notes/Networking/Hypertext_transfer_protocol.md

 - HTTP response:

 > ![[Pasted image 20230216113306.png|450|450]]

 ## HTTP methods
 1.  **GET**: retrieves data from a server.
+2. **Conditional GET**: only send object if cache has no up to date data
-2.  **POST**: sends data to a server to create or update a resource.
+3.  **POST**: sends data to a server to create or update a resource.
-3.  **PUT**: updates an existing resource on a server.
+4.  **PUT**: updates an existing resource on a server.
-4.  **DELETE**: deletes a resource from a server.
+5.  **DELETE**: deletes a resource from a server.
-5.  **HEAD**: retrieves the headers for a resource, but not the resource itself, useful for debugging
+6.  **HEAD**: retrieves the headers for a resource, but not the resource itself, useful for debugging
-6.  **OPTIONS**: retrieves the communication options available for a resource.
+7.  **OPTIONS**: retrieves the communication options available for a resource.
-7.  **CONNECT**: establishes a network connection to a server over a secure SSL/TLS tunnel.
+8.  **CONNECT**: establishes a network connection to a server over a secure SSL/TLS tunnel.
-8.  **TRACE**: echoes back the received request so that a client can see what changes or additions have been made by intermediate servers.
+9.  **TRACE**: echoes back the received request so that a client can see what changes or additions have been made by intermediate servers.
 ## Non-persistent HTTP
 - One object sent over a TCP connection, multiple connections needed for multiple objects
 - Useful for small requests, connection closed immediately after response, 3 way handshake